nmrML/nmrCV/diff_nmrCV1.1-nmrCV_2025-03-20.md

 - [occurrent](http://purl.obolibrary.org/obo/BFO_0000003) [label](http://www.w3.org/2000/01/rdf-schema#label) "occurrent"@en

 - [occurrent](http://purl.obolibrary.org/obo/BFO_0000003) [editor note](http://purl.obolibrary.org/obo/IAO_0000116) "BFO 2 Reference: every occurrent that is not a temporal or spatiotemporal region is s-dependent on some independent continuant that is not a spatial region"@en

+- [occurrent](http://purl.obolibrary.org/obo/BFO_0000003) [definition](http://purl.obolibrary.org/obo/IAO_0000115) "An entity that has temporal parts and that happens, unfolds or develops through time."@en

 - [occurrent](http://purl.obolibrary.org/obo/BFO_0000003) [editor note](http://purl.obolibrary.org/obo/IAO_0000116) "Occurrent doesn't have a closure axiom because the subclasses don't necessarily exhaust all possibilites.
 An example would be the sum of a process and the process boundary of another process."@en
   - [comment](http://www.w3.org/2000/01/rdf-schema#comment) "per discussion with Barry Smith"